Millet Export from India:

 As you know India ranks first in terms of the production of millets.
-As per data of the Department of Agriculture and Farmers Welfare, Government of India, India’s production is about 17.15 million metric tonnes that account for around 38% of the world production.
+As per data from the Department of Agriculture and Farmers Welfare, Government of India, India’s production is about 17.15 million metric tonnes that account for around 38% of the world’s production.
 India ranks 3rd in Millet Export in the world.

 The major millets that are grown in India are Sorghum, Pearl Millet, and Finger Millet(Ragi).

 The major export destination of millets is Nepal, Saudi Arab, Pakistan, UAE, Tunisia, Sri Lanka, Yemen Republic, Libya, Namibia, and Morocco.
 According to the report of the Directorate General of Commercial Intelligence and Statistics (DGCIS), in the year 2019-20, 0.08 million MT of millets was exported from India which was valued at 205.2 crores (28.75 million dollars).

 Support of Organisation in Millet Export from India:

 There are much-esteemed organizations in India supporting millet export.
 In the recent submission of ”White Paper on Millets” to Nitiyoag by the Indian Institute of Millet Research(IIMR), Hyderabad, it is well mentioned about the interventions and the stakeholders’ role in millet export from India.

 |Standards and Grades||Establishing the Standards and Grades for small millets, and also for the degree of polishing for transparent marketing||-Consumer safety|

 |HS Codes||Establishing HS Codes for small millets for exporting||Increased Exports||APEDA|

 |Export demand Mapping||Identifying Export market trends and potential for various millet value-added products||Clear positioning strategies||ICAR-IIMR|